-46. (1) The board may fix the prices at which the various classes, varieties and brands of spirits, wine, beer and cannabis are to be sold and different prices may be prescribed under this subsection in respect of beer sold to the corporation, to a licensee and to the public.
+46. (1) The board may fix the prices at which the various classes, varieties and brands of spirits, wine and beer are to be sold and different prices may be prescribed under this subsection in respect of beer sold to the corporation, to a licensee and to the public.

 (2) The board may fix the price for empty alcohol beverage containers and may prescribe the prices at which empty containers are to be sold